cvanelteren/splitboard/readme.md

 As an alternative  one could apply matrix  scanning.
-In this method,  the keys  are wired  as  a grid  where each  column connects to each  row effectively forming a  "switch".
+In this method,  the keys  are wired  as  a grid  where each  column connects to each  row effectively forming a  &ldquo;switch&rdquo;.
 For a total for 100 keys, one would need 10x10 grid.
 The grid acts as a force multiplier for the number of switches.
 Instead of needing 100  separate keys,  we merely need  10 rows  and 10